nervosnetwork/ckb/CONTRIBUTING.md

 # Provide Feedback

 Your comments and feedback are welcome, and the CKB development team can be contacted through many channels.
-For detailed thoughts, please join the[Discord group](https://discord.gg/QBegUxdA) for more information.
+For detailed thoughts, please join the [Discord group](https://discord.gg/QBegUxdA) for more information.

 # Code of Conduct